whelk-io/asciidoc-template-maven-plugin/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its Apache 2.0 License.